mvac7/mSXdevtools_ByteniZ3R/README.md

 ## Description

-Generates tables of 8 bits unsigned values, from waveforms in different programming languages (BASIC, C or ASM).
+Generates tables of 8bits signed or unsigned values, from waveforms in different programming languages (BASIC, C or ASM).
 It can be useful for generating graphics or creating paths to move [Sprites](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)).

+This tool is designed for the cross-development of computer programs with 8bits processors.

-It includes examples for various development environments of the MSX system (Assembler, C and BASIC), which is what I know (sorry developers of other platforms).
+It includes [`examples`](Examples/) for various development environments of the MSX system (Assembler, C and MSX BASIC), which is what I know (sorry developers of other platforms).

-You can access the documentation here with [`ByteniZ3R devtool DOC`](Docs/HOWTO.md).

-In the source code [`Examples/`](Examples/), you can find applications for testing and learning purposes.

 This project is open source, so you can improve or adapt the tool to your needs.

 This software was developed in Microsoft Visual Studio Community 2019.

+You can access the documentation here with [`ByteniZ3R devtool User Guide`](Docs/HOWTO.md).

 <br/>